anki-code/xontrib-argcomplete/README.md

 ```

 ## Known issues
-This is the alpha version of the xontrib-argcomplete and the proof of concept.
-It was tested on Ubuntu+Conda+Xonsh and on Mac.
+The xontrib was tested on Ubuntu+Conda+Xonsh and on Mac.